Norfolk Children’s Services believes that every child deserves to learn in a safe environment, free from harassment and bullying.

 - Discuss with your child and school staff different ways of behaving and mixing with other children

 - Children are influenced by the way their families behave, so try to set a good example through your own behaviour and encourage other family members to do the same

 - Give praise and encouragement when your child is being kind to other people and try to create opportunities for them to do something well.
 By making life better for themselves they may not need to pick on others

 Cyberbullying is the use of Information Communications Technology (ICT), particularly mobile phones and the internet, deliberately to upset someone else.
 It differs from other forms of bullying as one incident can be classed as bullying (the usual definition for face to face bullying is that it has to happen more than once).
 There also is not necessarily a power imbalance and some research evidence suggests that many children, who are bullied face to face in school, may use cyber bullying as a way of getting back to those who have bullied them.
 This means that sometimes the profile of the bully and target are different to face to face bullying.
-Click here for further information about the differences between cyberbullying and face to face bullying.

 Being aware of potential difficulties and trying to address these as a parent may help to prevent your child being cyberbullied.

 Be aware of what cyberbullying is and how it can happen.
 If you feel confused about how to advise your child on cyberbullying Childnet offers information on a free ‘Know it all’ DVD that can help inform you about the internet and keeping your child safe.
-Click here for a free booklet that accompanies the DVD.
+Download a free booklet that accompanies the DVD.
 Childnet also offers further information and resources, which you can print off for your child.
 For a list of more useful websites, scroll to the bottom of this page.

 Encourage positive use of technology by helping your child to use it to support learning, socialise with peers and explore the wider world.
 Discuss and promote ‘netiquette’ – responsible online behaviour – and reward your child for this.
 Tell them this means: